 Shout out to the #DMcollective – you are awesome!"

 If you are interested in leaning into learning and benefitting from our amazing Digital Mums community, then head over to our Work That Works Academy to see our latest courses - including the free ones!
-We've just opened admissions for the September cohort of the Foundation in Social Media Marketing and there's an exclusive online community for all those taking part in this course.
-PLUS, until August 2nd, we're offering a special summer price of £299 as part of our manifesto to get 1m mums learning.
+We've just opened admissions for the May cohort of the Foundation in Social Media Marketing and there's an exclusive online community for all those taking part in this course.